duncombe/glossary/README.md

   <DD>NcML is an XML representation of netCDF metadata.
   <DT>ncSOS
   <DD>NcSOS adds a OGC SOS service to your existing THREDDS server.
-  <DT>ncWMS
-  <DD>Web Map Service  for geospatial data that are stored in  CF-compliant  NetCDF files
+  <DT>ncWMS <DD>Web Map Service  for geospatial data that are stored in  CF-compliant  NetCDF files
+<DT>NERACOOS<DD>Northeastern Regional Association of Coastal Ocean Observing Systems
   <DT>netCDF <DD><a href="http://www.unidata.ucar.edu/software/netcdf/">Network Common Data Form</a>
 <DT>netCDF4<DD>Version 4 of netCDF.
-Introduced the use of HDF5 as a storage
-layer into netCDF3, which allows use of groups, user-defined types, multiple unlimited dimensions, compression, data chunking, parallel I/O, and other features.
+Introduced the use of HDF5 as a storage layer into netCDF3, which allows use of groups, user-defined types, multiple unlimited dimensions, compression, data chunking, parallel I/O, and other features.

   <DT>NGDC <DD>National Geophysical Data Center (NOAA/NGDC)
   <DT>NOAA <DD>National Oceanic and Atmospheric Administration